-Sam is a two-time young adult cancer survivor.
-Diagnosed with Ewing’s Sarcoma in December of 1999, and with secondary Myelodysplastic Syndrome in April of 2001, she co-founded The Samfund in 2003 after recognizing a void in programs and services tailored specifically for young adult cancer survivors after treatment.
-She is proud to be an active member of the cancer community and an advocate for young adult survivors throughout the country.
+Sam is a two-time young adult cancer survivor, diagnosed with Ewing Sarcoma in December of 1999 and with secondary Myelodysplastic Syndrome in April of 2001.
+She is proud to be an active member of the cancer community and a passionate advocate for young adult survivors throughout the country.
 Sam holds a BA from Brandeis University and an MBA in Mission-Driven Management from the Heller School for Social Policy and Management at Brandeis.

 Michelle Landwehr, MPH

 Chief Operating Officer